 In a recent blog post, we discussed what premarital counseling is and how it can help couples prepare for marriage.
-In this post, we’ll be discussing the timelines of premarital counseling and what cause the duration to vary.
+In this post, we’ll be discussing the timelines of premarital counseling and what causes the duration to vary.

 While there are no set rules about how long premarital counseling should last – meaning you may require more than three hours to reach your goal.
 Most experts agree that 2 hours per session for 3-6 months is sufficient time to make sure you have covered all your bases and gone over everything with your partner.

 In the same way, there are no set rules about what causes premarital counseling to last longer than six months.
-Even if your counsellor is successful in helping you make a 3-months commitment to premarital counseling, there may be some situations that require the sessions to last longer.
+Even if your counselor is successful in helping you make a 3-months commitment to premarital counseling, there may be some situations that require the sessions to last longer.

 Issues With Communication

 When you and your partner cannot communicate effectively with one another, premarital counseling will probably last longer.
 The therapist can work on giving you tools to help strengthen the bond between both of you in order for communication to flow more smoothly.

 We recommend taking as much time as possible to build better communication before committing to a lifelong relationship.